A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Quantum many-patch interaction for imaging applications: The problem of image decomposition

 These adaptive vectors belong to the Hilbert space of oscillatory functions with: i) the frequency of oscillation increases with increasing energy value (\textit{i.e.}, eigenvalue in \eqref{eq:schro_hfmf}), and ii) a given basis vector uses low oscillation frequencies to probe higher values of the effective potential and vice-versa.
 It is now assumed that the noise primarily rules the high-frequency components of the image, \textit{i.e.}, eigenvectors corresponding to higher energy eigenvalues.
 Therefore as in the single-particle algorithm, thresholding in energy should be done to eliminate the image components associated with the high energy eigenvectors.

 In the proposed interaction framework, the structural similarity between neighboring image patches is assumed to be an innate property of the image.
 Hence two neighboring patches are assumed to be similar to the extent of random noise.
 Following the definition \eqref{eq:invsqulaw}, two adjacent patches show high interaction if they are pixel-wise dissimilar (\textit{i.e.}, random noise is present), thus further contributing to the effective potential \eqref{eq:V_eff}.
 In other words, the interaction term or ultimately the effective potential increases if the noise intensity increases, which eventually shifts the high-frequency noise components of the image to even higher energy eigenvectors.
 Thus, in order to have a denoised patch, a noisy patch is projected onto a $d$-dimensional subspace that is constructed by the lowest energy solutions of \eqref{eq:schro_hfmf} and rebuild the denoised patch from these projection coefficients.
 In this way, a lack of similarity between pixels leads to a stronger denoising, since for the same value of the energy these regions will have lower frequencies than the ones with more similarity.
 Here, $d$ acts as a thresholding hyperparameter.
 Combining all the denoised patches, following a similar path proposed in the non-local means architecture, one can obtain the final denoised image.
 Hereafter this proposed adaptive quantum denoiser which integrates the quantum theory of interactions to imaging problems is called Denoising by Quantum Interactive Patches (De-QuIP).
-The whole denoising process is displayed in Algorithm.~\ref{Algo:QMBI}\footnote{The Matlab code of the proposed denoising algorithm is available at \href{https://github.com/SayantanDutta95/}{github.com/SayantanDutta95/}}.
+The whole denoising process is regrouped in Algorithm~1 in the Supplementary Material file.\footnote{The Matlab code of the proposed denoising algorithm is available at \href{https://github.com/SayantanDutta95/}{github.com/SayantanDutta95/}}.
+The Computational complexity of the proposed algorithm is discussed in details in the Supp.
+Mat. file, see Section~B.